idcrane/dotfiles/code/dotlib/README.md

 ├── dotlib           # resources from dotfile repo
-├── managed          # location for files managed elsewhere (ie PyCharm deploy) ├── repos            # location for repos (repos without remote at this level) │   └── _github      # subdirectories by remote server └── scratch          # work without a repo
+├── managed          # location for files managed elsewhere (ie PyCharm deploy) ├── repos            # location for repos (repos without remote at this level) └── scratch          # work without a repo
 ```